>LINKS AND RESOURCES

 Crowley's did perhaps more than anyone to shape modern occultism.
 He was a member of the Golden Dawn, an occult order that attracted many celebrities of that era, which in a way was like a forerunner of Scientology in that respect.
 It attracted the likes of Sax Rohmer (author of the Fu Manchu novels), Lord Bulwer-Lytton (author of "It was a dark and stormy night.." fame), Florence Farr (actress), Sir Authur Conan Doyle (of Sherlock Holmes fame), Arthur Machen (early science fiction writer), William Butler Yeats (poet), Algernon Blackwood (author), and possibly Bram Stoker (Dracula).
 Hubbard probably got the idea to draw celebrities into his organization from this.
 Even while Scientology was still Dianetics, Hubbard sought to recruit celebrities and even promised his followers rewards if they could snag a celebrity.

 When the Golden Dawn kicked Crowley out, he simply started his own version called the A.A.
 (Argentinum Astrium, or Silver Star).
 Crowley joined the O.T.O.
 (Odero Templi Oreintis, or Order of the Oreintal Temple) in 1911 and became the head of the order.
 One of his initiates, H. Spencer Lewis, founded the AMORC Rosicrucian Order, and another disciple, Gerald Gardner, started Wicca.
-He was also an inspiration for Anton LaVey's Church of Satan, which used his Enochian Calls in The Satanic Bible.
+He was also an inspiration for Anton LaVey's Church of Satan, and lavey cribbed some of his ideas for The Satanic Bible.

 But probably the most successful disciple of all was none other than L. Ron Hubbard.
 Crowley died a penniless alcholic and drug addict in a Hastings, England flophouse, his body riddled with venereal disease.
 Hubbard on the other hand ammased a fortune worth $640 million dollars by the time he died; a case of the student surpassing the master.